-and linearity for the marginal damage cost function (MD(z)= φ (z)= α + β z_o).
-We briefly review it, so that the extensions to be more clear, and cover all the possible, in practice, cases.
+Halkos and Kitsos (2005) examined only three cases for the abatement cost function (linear, quadratic and exponential) and only linearity for the marginal damage cost function.
+We briefly review it so that the extensions become clearer, and cover all the possible cases in practice, especially the non-linearity nature of the damage cost function.
 Under these assumptions the extracted benefit areas were calculated.
-We shall examine in the sequence of this paper how this crucial benefit area can be evaluated, providing an index, when different areas are investigated (like countries or provinces), adopting different rival models and policies as are expressed by the two curves under consideration.
+In the sequence of this paper we will examine how this crucial benefit area can be evaluated, providing an index, when different areas are investigated (such as countries or provinces), adopting different rival models and policies as they are expressed by the two curves under consideration.

 Let A and B be the points of the intersection of the curves MD and MAC (see Figure 1) with the 'Y-axis'.
 Obviously we are restricted to positive values.
-For these points A=A(0, a) and B=B(0, b) the values of a and b are the constant terms of the assumed curves that approach MD and MAC respectively.
-For the linear case we have

-A=A(0, α) and B=B(0, β_0) (see Figure 1) and it is assumed that $\alpha > \beta_0$ in Figure 1, provided that MAC is an increasing function and MD is a decreasing one.2
+For these points A = A(0, a) and $\beta = \beta(0, b)$, the values of a and b are the constant terms of the assumed curves that approach MD and MAC, respectively.
+For the linear case we have $A = A(0, \alpha)$ and $\beta = \beta(0, \beta_0)$ (see Figure 1) and it is assumed that $\alpha > \beta_0$ in Figure 1, provided that MAC is an increasing function and MD is a decreasing one.3

-Figure 1: Graphical presentation of the optimal pollution level (general case)
+Figure 1.
+Graphical presentation of the optimal pollution level.

 Specifically, we are now considering a number of cases in order to examine under what restrictions the two curves have an intersection, which is presented as $I = I(z_0, k_0)$.
-That is the equivalent mathematical problem is: what are the values of the points z_0 and k_0 in order to have the optimal damage restriction and the corresponding value of the optimal cost respectively.
-It is clear that, in principle, the intersection satisfies that $MAC(z_0)=g(z_0)=\phi(z_0)=MD(z_0)$, with z_0 being the optimal restriction in damages.
-We are emphasizing that the coefficients of the abatement cost functions (β_0 , β_1 , β_2) can be estimated by applying the OLS method to the appropriate dataset (Hutton and Halkos, 1995).
-Let us examine each assumption and case in turn.
+That is the equivalent mathematical problem: what the values are of the points z_0 and k_0 in order to have the optimal damage restriction and the corresponding value of the optimal cost, respectively.
+It is clear that, in principle, the intersection satisfies that $MAC(z_0) = MD(z_0) \Leftrightarrow g(z_0) = \varphi(z_0)$, with z_0 being the optimal restriction in damages.
+We are emphasising that the coefficients of the abatement cost functions (β_0 , β_1 , β_2) can be estimated by applying the OLS method to the appropriate dataset.
+Each assumption and case will now be examined in turn.